 — ThoughtFlame (@ThoughtFlame) May 5, 2017

-Building a company involved in the social media marketing economy, we obviously felt a need to be engaged in that path.
+Building a software as a service business involved in the social media marketing economy, we obviously felt a need to be engaged in that path.

 So that is what we did of course!

 We focused on Twitter.
 As Twitter had some advantages over LinkedIn.

 Twitter in comparison to LinkedIn:

 Using Twitter we were able to find our first customers.

 When you are starting from zero, the importance of this cannot be understated.

 I simply got into conversations with people about Twitter, social media marketing, and the like.

 One conversation sticks out in my memory.

 Someone tweeted to me that they want to try out TribeBoost, but had no money to afford it.